sakitume/SilverLite-FC/docs/Configuration.md

 * `_myConfig.h`
     * Defines for: rates (acro and level mode), expo curves, PID terms, looptime, RPM filter enable/disable, low pass filters, TX switches/channels, gyro (board) orientation, motor order, sticks deadband
 * `_myHardware.h`
-    * Defines for: DSHOT configuration, idle offest, motor pole count
+    * Defines for: DSHOT configuration, idle offest, motor pole count.
+Default config is DSHOT300, 12 pole motors,

+I've structured and commented these header files so that it should hopefully be self explanatory when it comes to enabling and configuring the features.

 The choice of RX implementation (NRF24L01, XN297, LT8900, etc) may also require you to review and edit these files: